-- 6 Developer shall establish and maintain an organization that effectively manages all elements of - the Work.
-Developer shall define and guide the Project management effort through the PMP.
-7 - 8 which is a collection of several management plan elements.
-Developer shall ensure that the - 9 PMP is an umbrella document that describes Developer's managerial approach, strategy, and - quality procedures to design, build, and maintain the Project and achieve all requirements of the 10 - 11 Contract Documents.
-Developer shall ensure that the PMP complies with Federal Highway - 12 Administration (FHWA) guidance for a project management plan for major projects.
-PMP - elements are specified throughout the TPs.
-13 - 14 An acceptable structure of the PMP is outlined in Table 110-6.
-Developer may propose an - 15 alternative structure for the PMP, provided that the proposed alternative PMP outline and - 16 content comply with the requirements of the Contract Documents.
+Developer shall perform all Work in compliance with the requirements of this Section GP 110.04.
+Developer shall establish and maintain an organization that effectively manages all elements of the Work.
+Developer shall define and guide the Project management effort through the Project Management Plan (PMP7), which is a collection of several management plan elements.
+Developer shall ensure that the PMP is an umbrella document that describes Developer's managerial approach, strategy, and quality procedures to design, build, and maintain the Project and achieve all requirements of the Contract Documents.
+Developer shall ensure that the PMP complies with Federal Highway Administration (FHWA) guidance for a project management plan for major projects.
+PMP elements are specified throughout the TPs.

-Table 110-6 Elements of the Project Management Plan PMP Chapter PMP Chapter Title Section Reference 1 Project Administration GP 110.04.1 2 Quality Management Plan GP 110.07.2.1 2A Volume I - QMP General Requirements GP 110.07.2.1.1 2B Volume II - Professional Services Quality Management Plan GP 110.07.2.1.2 2C Volume III - Construction Quality Management Plan GP 110.07.2.1.3 2D Volume IV - Maintenance Quality Management Plan GP 110.07.2.1.4
+- 15 An acceptable structure of the PMP is outlined in Table 110-6.
+Developer may propose an - alternative structure for the PMP, provided that the proposed alternative PMP outline and 16 - 17 content comply with the requirements of the Contract Documents.

 Table 110-6 Elements of the Project Management Plan

-PMP Chapter PMP Chapter Title Section Reference
+PMP Chapter Section Reference

+1 Project Administration GP 110.04.1

+2 Quality Management Plan GP 110.07.2.1

+2A Volume I - QMP General Requirements GP 110.07.2.1.1

+2B Volume II - Professional Services Quality Management Plan GP 110.07.2.1.2

+2C Volume III - Construction Quality Management Plan GP 110.07.2.1.3

+2D Volume IV - Maintenance Quality Management Plan GP 110.07.2.1.4

 3 Environmental Management Plan DR 420.2.3

 4 Public Involvement Plan CR 425.2.2

 5 Safety Management Plan GP 110.09.2.1

 6 Maintenance Management Plan MR 401.1

+1